-R323.3.2 Elevation requirements.
+R324.3.2 Elevation requirements.

-1. All buildings and structures erected within coastal high hazard areas shall be elevated so that the lowest portion of all structural members supporting the lowest floor, with the exception of mat or raft foundations, piling, pile caps, columns, grade beams and bracing, is located at or above the design flood elevation.
+All buildings and structures erected within coastal high hazard areas shall be elevated so that the lowest portion of all structural members supporting the lowest floor, with the exception of mat or raft founda-

-- 2. Basement floors that are below grade on all sides are prohibited. - 3.
+- tions, piling, pile caps, columns, grade beams and bracing, is located at or above the design flood elevation. - 2.
+Basement floors that are below grade on all sides are prohibited. - 3.
 The use of fill for structural support is prohibited. - 4.
 The placement of fill beneath buildings and structures is prohibited.

-Exception: Walls and partitions enclosing areas below the design flood elevation shall meet the requirements of Sections R323.3.4 and R323.3.5.
+Exception: Walls and partitions enclosing areas below the design flood elevation shall meet the requirements of Sections R324.3.4 and R324.3.5.

-R323.3.3 Foundations.
-All buildings and structures erected in coastal high hazard areas shall be supported on pilings or columns and shall be adequately anchored to such pilings or columns.
-Piling shall have adequate soil penetrations to resist the combined wave and wind loads (lateral and uplift).
+R324.3.3 Foundations.
+Buildings and structures erected in coastal high-hazard areas shall be supported on pilings or columns and shall be adequately anchored to those pilings or columns.
+Pilings shall have adequate soil penetrations to resist the combined wave and wind loads (lateral and uplift).
 Water loading values used shall be those associated with the design flood.
 Wind loading values shall be those required by this code.
 Pile embedment shall include consideration of decreased resistance capacity caused by scour of soil strata surrounding the piling.
-Pile systems design and installation shall be certified in accordance with Section R323.3.6.
+Pile systems design and installation shall be certified in accordance with Section R324.3.6.
 Mat, raft or other foundations that support columns shall not be permitted where soil investigations that are required in accordance with Section R401.4 indicate that soil material under the mat, raft or other foundation is subject to scour or erosion from wave-velocity flow conditions.
+Slabs, pools, pool decks and walkways shall be located and constructed to be structurally independent of buildings and structures and their foundations to prevent transfer of flood loads to the buildings and structures during conditions of flooding, scour or erosion from wave-velocity flow conditions, unless the buildings and structures and their foundation are designed to resist the additional flood load.

-R323.3.4 Walls below design flood elevation.
+R324.3.4 Walls below design flood elevation.
 Walls and partitions are permitted below the elevated floor, provided that such walls and partitions are not part of the structural support of the building or structure and:

-- 1. Electrical, mechanical, and plumbing system components are not to be mounted on or penetrate through walls that are designed to break away under flood loads, and - 2.
-Are constructed with insect screening or open lattice, or; - 3.
+- Electrical, mechanical, and plumbing system components are not to be mounted on or penetrate through walls that are designed to break away under flood loads; and - Are constructed with insect screening or open lattice; or - 3.
 Are designed to break away or collapse without causing collapse, displacement or other structural damage to the elevated portion of the building or supporting foundation system.
-Such walls, framing and connections shall have a design safe loading resistance of not less than 10 (0.48 kN/m2) and no more than 20 pounds per square foot (0.96 kN/m2); or - 4.
-Where wind loading values of this code exceed 20 pounds per square foot (0.96 kN/m2), the construction documents shall include documentation prepared and sealed by a registered design professional that: - 4.1.
+Such walls, framing and connections shall have a design safe loading resistance of not less than 10 (479 Pa) and no more than 20 pounds per square foot (958 Pa); or - 4.
+Where wind loading values of this code exceed 20 pounds per square foot (958 Pa), the construction documents shall include documentation prepared and sealed by a registered design professional that:

+- 4.1.
 The walls and partitions below the design flood elevation have been designed to collapse from a water load less than that which would occur during the design flood. - 4.2.
 The elevated portion of the building and supporting foundation system have been designed to withstand the effects of wind and flood loads acting simultaneously on all building components (structural and nonstructural).
 Water loading values used shall be those associated with the design flood.
 Wind loading values shall be those required by this code.

-R323.3.5 Enclosed areas below design flood elevation.
+R324.3.5 Enclosed areas below design flood elevation.
 Enclosed areas below the design flood elevation shall be used solely for parking of vehicles, building access or storage.